Antarctica|Climbing|Hack|Humor|Photo Navigation: < Previous Next >

 [20080628_170804_Gerbier.jpg]

 Jenny at the end of the last and most strenuous pitch: a long tiring crack that turns into a sequence of roof moves on slopers.
 Well protected but I came out of it wasted: not enough sleep and too much beer during the week.
-The upper pitches are easy but the rock is not so good and a few large rocks whizzed by too close for comfort.
+The upper pitches are easy but the rock is not so good and a few large rocks tossed by mountain goats whizzed by way too close for comfort.

 Left: Jenny at the end of the last and most strenuous pitch: a long tiring crack that turns into a sequence of roof moves on slopers.
 Well protected but I came out of it wasted: not enough sleep and too much beer during the week.
-The upper pitches are easy but the rock is not so good and a few large rocks whizzed by too close for comfort.
+The upper pitches are easy but the rock is not so good and a few large rocks tossed by mountain goats whizzed by way too close for comfort.

 [20080628_190158_GerbierPano_.jpg]